-Applicants will be summarily submitted for University Appeals who do not meet license or certification requirements:
+Applicants may be summarily submitted for University Appeals who do not meet requirements:

-- A.Applicants must show these courses in their Masters degrees, or appeal to CDS operations with the syllabi indicating content to fulfill these competencies - B. Applicants missing any core curricular or professional practice coursework from the above areas will need to take the missing courses before entry into the Counselor Education coursework.
-(These courses can be taken through the PhD CES Bridge program (or equivalent). - C. Applicants approved for application through the appeals process will need to sign an eDoc indicating their commitment to obtain dependent or independent-level licensure or certification before they enter their practicum experience and maintain it throughout the program.
+- A.Applicants must show these courses in their Masters degrees, or appeal to CDS operations with the syllabi indicating content to fulfill these competencies - B. Applicants missing prerequisite core curricular or professional practice coursework can be completed before or concurrently with initial doctoral-level counselor education coursework.
+(These courses can be taken through the PhD CES Bridge program (or equivalent).